Optomechanical quantum bus for donor spins in silicon: Overview of the hybrid system

 \subsection{The optomechanical resonator}

 For completeness, we describe here shortly the optomechanical interaction.
-Although it is not the main component in the modeling we present, it is crucial to understand what is our measured quantity.
+Although it is not the main component in the modeling we present, it is crucial to understand what is the measured quantity in our readout.

 The key ingredient of our proposed quantum bus is the ability of mechanical resonators to interact simultaneously with a plethora of different physical systems via changes of displacement, strain, or changes in the device geometry.
 Especially the field of optomechanics relies on the mechanical motion of a resonator modifying the resonance frequency $\omega_c$ of an optical cavity.
-This optomechanical interaction can among other things be exploited to monitor and control the mechanical oscillator, which is an integral part of our optomechanical quantum bus.
-In coordinates rotating at the laser frequency $\omega_L$ and linearizing the optomechanical interaction term, the optomechanical Hamiltonian can be written in the simple form
+This optomechanical interaction can among other things be exploited to monitor and control the mechanical oscillator, which is an integral part of the proposed optomechanical quantum bus.
+In coordinates rotating at the laser frequency $\omega_L$ and linearizing the optomechanical interaction term, the optomechanical Hamiltonian can be written in the form

 where $\Delta_{CL} = \omega_c - \omega_L$ is the detuning between the optical cavity and the laser drive, $\delta\hat{b}^\dagger$ and $\delta\hat{b}$ are the photon number fluctuation creation and annihilation operators, $g_0$ is the single photon optomechanical coupling strength, and $\langle n_{cav} \rangle$ is the average photon number inside the cavity \cite{aspelmeyer_cavity_2014}.
 The interaction term in Eq.~\eqref{omLinH} couples the displacement operator of the mechanical resonator to the phase quadrature of the photon field.
 This imprints the mechanical motion to the phase noise of the light leaking out of the optical cavity.
 Specifically our observable is the symmetrized power spectral density of the mechanical motion \cite{bowen_quantum_nodate}, as we detail below.